Dexter Lawson Jr.

-Dexter Lawson Jr. (born November 5, 1999) is an American professional football defensive back for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Dexter Lawson Jr. (born November 5, 1999) is an American professional football defensive back for the Orlando Pirates of the Indoor Football League (IFL).
 He played college football at Central Connecticut and Appalachian State.
-He has also played for the Hamilton Tiger-Cats.

 Early life

 Lawson played high school football at Bloomfield High School in Bloomfield, Connecticut and St. Thomas More High School in Oakdale, Connecticut.

 College career

 Central Connecticut

 Lawson played college football at Central Connecticut from 2018 to 2021.
 The 2020 season was cancelled to due the COVID-19 pandemic.

 He played in ten games in 2018, recording 17 tackles and four pass breakups.
 He appeared in 13 games in 2019, totaling 31 tackles, one sack, one forced fumble, five pass breakups and a conference leading six interceptions, earning second team All-Northeast Conference and HERO Sports FCS Sophomore All-American honors.
 Lawson played in six games in 2021, accumulating 26 tackles and two interceptions.

 Appalachian State

 Dexter transferred to play college football at Appalachian State in 2022.
 He played in 12 games, starting 10, recording 26 tackles, three interceptions, five pass breakups and one forced fumble.